dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 decoded, the query signature should contain the values of the counts from the DNS header, and the query/response record should contain the successfully decoded RRs.
 Beware, therefore, that the counts as recorded are not a reliable guide to the number of RRs associated with the query/response.

+## Block preamble timestamp

+The timestamp in the block preamble gives the timestamp of the earliest query/response or malformed packet record in the block.
+Query/response records and malformed packet records specify their timestamp as an offset from this timestamp.
+This offset is always positive.
+Since, as already noted above in (#data-collection), packet capture libraries do not necessarily provide packets in strict chronological order, the earliest item in the block will not necessarily be the first item.